When managing animal behaviour, such as training an animal to carry out a new response, there are two questions to ask before getting started.

 This blog post is not about how to resolve the ethical dilemmas of situations where there are both benefits and suffering.
 That type of situation could range from easy decisions such as whether to vaccinate, to difficult decisions such as whether to experiment on animals.

-If you’re interested in those ethical / philosophical questions, check out the “animal ethics dilemma” test here.
+If you’re interested in those ethical / philosophical questions, and learn more about your own thoughts on the matter, check out the “animal ethics dilemma” test here.

 I’m surprised by how often the cost/benefit question seems to be overlooked.
 It’s crucial in deciding whether to go ahead and train a behaviour or perform certain animal husbandry.